Glacier/Deep Archive cost optimization (reduce restores and requests)

 Practical pattern: keep "hot last 30 days" in a warm tier, keep long retention in archive, and only restore when you have a concrete job that needs it.

-2) Reduce small-object request volume
+2) Reduce small-object request fan-out

 • Package small files into larger objects when it fits the access pattern.